abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 So we can surrender to the situation, the routine, the principles, and the practices of the monastery and learn to let go.
 Through that quality of surrender, the heart starts to feel a sense of release.
-We start to gain a sense of confidence as to what the spiritual life is really about, and what’s important in our life.
+We start to gain a sense of confidence as to what the spiritual life is really about and what’s important in our life.

 # Containing the Chicken

 ## Luang Por Pasanno • August 2012

-The theme we used for *Upāsikā*
+The theme we used for *Upāsikā* Day yesterday was brightening the mind and focusing on the ten *anussati*—the Ten Recollections: Buddha, Dhamma, Saṅgha, virtue, generosity, celestial beings, mindfulness of the body, mindfulness of death, mindfulness of breathing, and Nibbāna—peace.
-Day yesterday was brightening the mind and focusing on the ten *anussati*—the Ten Recollections: Buddha, Dhamma, Saṅgha, virtue, generosity, celestial beings, mindfulness of the body, mindfulness of death, mindfulness of breathing, and Nibbāna—peace.
 Several people expressed their appreciation for being taught about the Ten Recollections in that it gave them more freedom and flexibility to work with the mind.

 Meditation can often become mechanical or method oriented, or focus solely on concentration and trying to get the mind to stop thinking.
-Sometimes when we practice like this, there tends to be a lot of effort expended and this can agitate the mind.
+Sometimes when we practice like this, there tends to be a lot of effort expended, and this can agitate the mind.
 However, the Buddha taught ways of using the thought process so that it supports the cultivation of wholesome and bright states of mind.
 Thinking in this way naturally leads the mind to settle down.
 The mind naturally settles when it feels